BrianLusina/PythonSnips/String Manipulation/README.md

 Save the animals by switching them back.
 You will be given an array which will have three values (tail, body, head).
 It is your job to re-arrange the array so that the animal is the right way round (head, body, tail).

 Same goes for all the other arrays/lists that you will get in the tests: you have to change the element positions with the same exact logics - simples!

+## XOXO

+being passed and return the string true if there is an equal number of x's and o's, because you cannot recieve an uneven number of hugs and kisses :-) otherwise return the string false.
+Only these two letters will be entered in the string, no punctuation or numbers.
+For example: if str is "xooxxxxooxo" then the output should return false because there are 6 x's and 5 o's.